 One of the most widely used data sanitization standards by many authorities and organizations is “NIST 800-88” or “National Institute of Standards and Technology”.
-It is a U.S. government document that provides methodical guidance when it comes to erasing data from electronic storage media.
-The goal is to effectively sanitize media so that any and all data is irretrievable once the data or data storage device reaches end-of-life.
+It is the U.S. government published document that provides methodical guidance when it comes to erasing data from electronic storage media.
+The goal is to effectively sanitize media so that any and all data is irretrievable once the data or data storage device reaches its end-of-life.

 And, for this reason, various agencies including private companies adhere to these guidelines to deal with the security management of information in the equipment after use or until its end-of-life such as computers, notebooks, HDDs, smartphones, tablets, tapes, USB, and many other storage devices.